neuvector/docs/user/pages/11.automation/02.automation/docs.md

 Latest update can be found [here](https://raw.githubusercontent.com/neuvector/neuvector/main/controller/api/apis.yaml).
 Also in the NeuVector GitHub source code [repo](https://github.com/neuvector/neuvector/blob/main/controller/api/apis.yaml).

-<strong>Important</strong> - If you are making REST API calls, please be sure make a DELETE call against /v1/auth when done.
+<strong>Important</strong> - If you are making REST API calls, please be sure to make a DELETE call against /v1/auth when done.
 There is a maximum of 32 concurrent sessions for each user.
 If this is exceeded, an authentication failure will occur.

 NeuVector also support Response Rules to automate common responses to security events or vulnerabilities detected.
 Please see the section Security Policy -> Response Rules for more details.